Peter Riddell

 Sir Peter John Robert Riddell (born 14 October 1948) is a British journalist and author.
-He worked for the Financial Times from 1970 to 1991.
-From April 2016 to September 2021 he served as the British government's Commissioner for Public Appointments, and is the former director of the Institute for Government.
+He worked for the Financial Times from 1970 to 1991, and from 2012 to 2016 was the director of the Institute for Government.
+From April 2016 to September 2021 he served as the British government's Commissioner for Public Appointments.

 Early and personal life

-Riddell was born in Torquay, Devon on 14 October 1948.
-His father, a solicitor, served in the RAF during World War II.
-Riddell lived in Streatham, London during his early life.
-He attended Dulwich College and graduated from Sidney Sussex College, Cambridge with a BA in history and economics and an MA.
+Riddell was born in Torquay, Devon, on 14 October 1948.
+His father, a solicitor, served in the RAF during the Second World War.
+Riddell lived in Streatham, London, during his early life.
+He attended Dulwich College and later graduated from Sidney Sussex College, Cambridge, with a BA in history and economics and an MA.

 Riddell married Avril in 1994.
 They have one daughter, born in 1996.

 Journalism career

 Riddell joined the Financial Times (FT) in 1970.
 He was property correspondent in the early 1970s and economics correspondent in the late 1970s, covering events such as the 1976 IMF crisis.
 He became the FTs political editor in 1981, at the age of 33.
 He was US editor and Washington bureau chief at the FT between 1989 and 1991, when he left the newspaper.
 From 1991 to 2010, he was a political commentator for The Times, of which he was also an assistant editor.